ship-nix/ihp-tailwind-bootstrapper/README.md

 tag="v3.3.1"
 ```

-Then run the tailwind script to install the new packages:
+Then run the tailwind script that will automatically download the correct binaries:

 ```
 bash tailwind/tailwindcss